DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Void or clawback a declaration

-Providers can void specific declarations which have been submitted in error.
+Void specific declarations which have been submitted in error.

-Once voided, the [declaration `state`](LINK NEEDED) value will become:
-* `voided` if it had been  `submitted`, `ineligible`, `eligible`, or `payable`
-* `awaiting_clawback` if it had been  `paid`

-Void a declaration by using the endpoint:

 ```
 PUT /api/v3/participant-declarations/{id}/void
 ```

-Successful requests will return a response body including updates.
 An example response body is listed below.
+Successful requests will return a response body including updates to the declaration `state`, which will become:

+* `voided` if it had been  `submitted`, `ineligible`, `eligible`, or `payable`
+* `awaiting_clawback` if it had been `paid`

+View more information on [declaration states](/api-reference/ecf/definitions-and-states/#declaration-states)

 For more detailed information see the specifications for this [void declarations endpoint.](/api-reference/reference-v3.html#api-v3-participant-declarations-id-void-put)